-Cercospora arachidicola and Cercospora personata show different features which include:
+Cercospora arachidicola and Cercospora personata show the following morphological features:

-- Cercospora arachidicola are dark brown in colour and grows intracellularly in the plant cell.
+- Cercospora arachidicola appears dark brown in colour and grows intracellularly in the plant cell.

-- Cercospora personata are brown-black in colour and first grows intercellularly and later intracellularly.
+- Cercospora personata appears brown-black in colour and first grows intercellularly and later intracellularly.

 - Cercospora personata contains branched haustoria.

-- Cercospora arachidicola consists of continuous, unbranched, yellowish-brown, geniculated and septate (1-2 septa present).
+- Cercospora arachidicola consists of continuous, unbranched, yellowish-brown, geniculated and septate (1-2 septa present) conidiophore.
 It is 22-44 µ long and 3-5 µ wide.

-- Cercospora personata consists of continuous, unbranched, light brown in colour, geniculated and aseptate.
+- Cercospora personata consists of continuous, unbranched, light brown in colour, geniculated and aseptate conidiophore.
 It is 25-54 µ long and 5-8 µ wide.

 - Cercospora arachidicola consists of long, cylindrical, hyaline (Pale yellow in colour) conidia.
 It is 38-108 µ and 6-8 µ wide.
 The shape of conidia truncates at the base and sub truncates at the apex.
-Conidia of Cercospora arachidicola is septate around 1-12 septa are present.
+Conidia of Cercospora arachidicola are septate, and around 1-12 septa are present.

 - Cercospora personata consists of short, cylindrical conidia.
 It is 18-60 µ and 6-11 µ wide.
 The shape of conidia is rounded at one end and tapered on the other end.
-Conidia of Cercospora personata is septate around 3-4 septa are present.
+Conidia of Cercospora personata is septate, and around 3-4 septa are present.